|Gluten = Proteins From Cereal Grains|

 The classic presentation of celiac disease is chronic diarrhea, with abdominal bloating, sometimes pain, weight loss, iron deficiency and other evidence of nutrient malabsorption.
 The disease is immune mediated.
 Immune responses to gluten in the digestive tact are just the beginning for remarkably prolific disease-causing mechanism that can affect every tissue in the body.
 For example...

 Allergy to gluten is a common cause of eczema, hives and asthma.
 Lubrano et al evaluated the overall prevalence of joint involvement in 200 adult celiac patients An Arthritis was present in 26% of patients.
 Prevalence ranged from 41% in patients on a regular diet to 21.6% in patients on a gluten-free diet.
 Arthritis was peripheral in 19 patients, axial in 15 and an overlap of both in 18 subjects.
 Their data suggest that arthritis is more common than previous reported.
 Arthritis occurring in 21.6% of patients on a gluten-free diet suggests that other food allergens may be responsible - cow's milk, eggs, meat and soya protein would have to be considered high risk foods and further diet revision undertaken.Splenic atrophy occurs frequently in patients with celiac disease and is related to the severity of the disease and degree of dietary control.
 Splenic atrophy predisposes to infection with capsulated bacteria, although mortality studies indicate that infection with these organisms is not a major cause of death in patients with celiac disease.
 A number of reports have indicated an increased prevalence of autoimmune hepatitis in patients with celiac disease.
 Similarly, patients with celiac disease have been reported to have various forms of fibrosing lung disease of uncertain causation.
 In recent years, there have been several reports, mainly from Italy, of a syndrome of epilepsy and bilateral brain calcification occurring in celiac patients.
-The pathogenesis of this condition is not known and its prevalence in other communities is uncertain.
+The pathogenesis of this condition is not known and its prevalence in other communities has not been investigated.
 The Solution...
 Alpha Nutrition Program

 Gluten restriction should be part of a more comprehensive dietary study, preferably in the form outlined in the Alpha Nutrition Program.
 The best dietary plans are based on what is good to eat, more than what is bad to eat!
 No-one wants to be confronted with long lists of foods they must avoid.
 It is better to build a diet from scratch, emphasizing the positive.
 There is an entire universe of foods not related to milk, gluten-cereals, and eggs, the most common problem foods!